Rust

 let x; // Perfectly ok

-x = 5; // Finally initialized constrained to integer type
+x = 5; // Now initialized, and constrained to integer type

 println!("{x}"); // Happily prints 5